 Following the first round of professional body reviews, we consulted between 18 April and 27 July 2012 on the draft standards for the first professions to undergo review-arts therapists, dietitians, occupational therapists, orthoptists, physiotherapists, and radiographers.
-The revised standards for arts therapists and orthoptists were approved by the Committee at its last meeting.
+The revised standards for arts therapists and orthoptists were approved by the Council at its last meeting.

-The consultation response analysis and revised draft standards for physiotherapists are attached for the Committee's consideration, approval, and recommendation to Council.
+The consultation response analysis and revised draft standards for physiotherapists are attached for the Council's consideration and approval.